Soaps - British

 Brookside - 2001

-Based around Brookside Close, a set of houses in Liverpool, Brookside was Channel 4's flagship soap from launch until recently, when it was slowly phased out before being axed completely.
+Based around Brookside Close, a set of houses in Liverpool, Brookside was Channel 4's flagship soap from launch right through to the noughties.
+Over it's lifetime, it became famous for pushing more controversial or challenging storylines inkeeping with the channel's overall ethos.
+With declining figures after 2000, it was slowly phased out before being axed completely in 2003.

 Brookside - 2002